“Florence…her undying Spirit broke the bounds of space and time, and lives to-day in the mind of Europe and of the world.”

 Much like Quattrocento and Cinquecento Florence, the Florence of the Victorian age was all aglow with luminous spirits, both fleshly and ghostly.
 It was a time when, to paraphrase Leon Favre, then Consul General of France, most so-called “learned” persons were “Spiritists”.
 As an international hub and refuge for well-to-do artistic, scientific, and literary types, Florence inevitably became the perfect vector for those with interests in the nightside of nature.
 “There is not a house in which the subject has not been discussed,” said one contemporary writer.

-To better explore the borderlands of mind and matter, select individuals, such as Elizabeth Browning, Anthony Trollope, and Isa Blagden teamed up with local aristocrats and either set up or joined cliques and formal associations in Florence proper and Fiesole.
+To better explore the borderlands of mind and matter, select individuals, such as Elizabeth Browning, Thomas Trollope, and Isa Blagden teamed up with local aristocrats and either set up or joined cliques and formal associations in Florence proper and Fiesole.
 Their séances–like the cloistered workings of medieval monastics–were conducted in picturesque, Gothic gloom, often in a patron’s ancestral manor.
 These occult labours were not fruitless.
 Apparitions did make their presence known, sometimes with bravura performances on a nearby piano.

 As the spiritualists continued to witness anomalous manifestations, their faith became contagious.
 A climate of frenzied conviction dominated (influenced, no doubt by the Italian residency of the Scottish medium Daniel Dunglas Home), and word soon spread of their secret transactions with discarnate entities.